aws-samples/coast-grafana-cost-intelligence-dashboards/README.md

 ## About

-COAST is an open-source infrastructure as code deployment solution that integrates with Amazon Managed Grafana to provide customers with cost intelligence and optimization dashboards.
-COAST helps customers analyze and optimize their cloud costs by providing them with customizable dashboards on the Grafana open-source analytics and monitoring application they are already familiar with.
+COAST is an open-source infrastructure as code deployment solution that integrates with Amazon Managed Grafana to provide customers with cost intelligence and performance optimization dashboards.
+COAST helps customers analyze and optimize their cloud costs and performance by providing them with customizable dashboards on the Grafana open-source analytics and monitoring application they are already familiar with.
 With COAST, customers can gain full visibility and control over their cloud costs, ensuring that they are optimizing their spend and maximizing their ROI.

 ###### Advantages of COAST
 - If you are already using Grafana for monitoring application metrics, you will be familiar with the tool inferface.
-- COAST will integrate nicely with your existing Grafana dashboards.
+- COAST will integrate with your existing Grafana dashboards.
 - COAST has support for filtering by AWS account, service and AWS tags.
 - COAST may be installed at the AWS Management Account (payer) or in a single linked account with [member CUR](https://aws.amazon.com/about-aws/whats-new/2020/12/cost-and-usage-report-now-available-to-member-linked-accounts/).
 - COAST deploys the Executive dashboard with a CloudFormation template in under 5 minutes, and [additional dashboards](https://github.com/aws-samples/COAST/tree/main/grafana_dashboards) may be added with Grafana's easy one click [import](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#export-and-import-dashboards).